How to Choose A Paint Color

 Get a color card, swatch, or sample first

 Color cards will give you a good idea of the range of colors you want to choose from.
 But, a paint sample is even more useful.
 If you paint a sample board, you can look at the board in different lighting and hold it up against your furniture.
-For the new Lisa Tharp Colors collection, we also offer 9”x10" removable, real paint wall swatches, making it even easier to find your perfect color.
+For our designer collection, Lisa Tharp Colors, we also offer 9”x10" removable, real paint wall swatches, making it even easier to find your perfect color.

 You have a wide range of color choices - on top of our 1,300 ECOS colors, we can also color match any other manufacturer's colors.
 If you need help with your color choices, contact our customer support team by phone, chat or email.